sourcefuse/loopback4-microservice-catalog/packages/cache/README.md

 - It is only beneficial in case same data is frequently requested (i.e. cache hit rate should be high).
 If this is not the case then caching will prove to be an overhead for your application
 - In case of caching editable data, you must be prepared to receive stale data from cache.
 However, you can configure the ttl according to whatever is acceptable for your application.

-`@sourceloop/cache` provides a configurable way in which you can apply caching in loopback.
-The package exposes a mixin for loopback's DefaultCrudRepository.
-The mixin overrides the find and findById methods for the DefaultCrudRepository.
-The added functionality helps in caching GET request responses using Redis.

 ## Installation

 ```sh
 npm i @sourceloop/cache
 ```

-Note: This package has loopback-connector-kv-redis as a peer dependency and only works with Redis for now
+Note: This package has [loopback-connector-kv-redis](https://www.npmjs.com/package/loopback-connector-kv-redis) as a peer dependency and only works with Redis for now.

-## Basic Use
+## Usage

+### Component Binding

-Configure and load CachePluginComponent in the application constructor as shown below.
+Configure and bind `CachePluginComponent` to the application constructor as shown below.

 ```ts
 import {